 Crucial Conversations: Tools for Talking When the Stakes Are High by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler

-There comes a time in every relationship when you need to have an important conversation, whether it’s about a disagreement, taking next steps or planning for the future.
-Sometimes these important conversations can be very difficult to have, leading people to avoiding important topics which can create big problems in a relationship.
+There comes a time in every relationship when you need to have an important conversation, whether it’s about a disagreement, taking next steps, or planning for the future.
+Sometimes these important conversations can be very difficult to have, leading people to avoid important topics, which can create big problems in a relationship.
 This book helps provide strategies and tools to use when preparing to/having an important conversation with your partner.
-This book focuses on ways to discuss difficult things directly, create a safe space for sharing things with one another, and critical listening skills so that your partner feels heard when they bring things to your attention.
+This book focuses on ways to discuss difficult things directly, create a safe space for sharing things, and critical listening skills so that your partner feels heard when they bring things to your attention.
 Important conversations are often scary to have, so having a few tips in your back pocket can help the conversation go more smoothly, improving your communication and your overall relationship.